rrwick/Filtlong/README.md

 </table>

-### With Illumina read reference
+### With short read reference

 When an external reference is provided, Filtlong ignores the Phred quality scores and instead judges read quality using _k_-mer matches to the reference (a more accurate gauge of quality).
 FASTA input reads are allowed when a reference is provided, and if used, Filtlong will produce FASTA output.

-**NOTE**: I would only recommend using Illumina reads with Filtlong if they are _good_ Illumina reads (high depth and complete coverage).
+**NOTE**: I would only recommend using short reads with Filtlong if they are _good_ short reads (high depth and complete coverage).
 See the [FAQ section](#faq) for more info.

 ```
-filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz
+filtlong -1 short_1.fastq.gz -2 short_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz
 ```

-* `-1 illumina_1.fastq.gz -2 illumina_2.fastq.gz` ← Use Illumina reads as an external reference.
-You can instead use `-a` to provide an assembly as a reference, but Illumina reads are preferable if available.
+* `-1 short_1.fastq.gz -2 short_2.fastq.gz` ← Use short reads as an external reference.
+You can instead use `-a` to provide an assembly as a reference, but reads are preferable if available.

 <table>
     <tr>